zulip/zulip-mobile/docs/howto/testing.md

 Functional tests have not been set up.
 We plan to use [Appium](http://appium.io/).

 ## Linting
-`npm run lint` checks the codebase against our linting rules.
+`yarn test:lint` checks the codebase against our linting rules.
 We're using the AirBnB [ES6](https://github.com/airbnb/javascript) and [React](https://github.com/airbnb/javascript/tree/master/react) style guides.